 After this, a scan will be done for moisture in the roof.
 Trapped bubbles can mean gas is leaking into the property.
 This test will involve seeing how long water takes to evaporate from your roof surface.

-Many people do not realize that you can invalidate your insurance policy should you decide to repair a roof yourself.
-After storms, getting a residential roofer to inspect the damage should be your top priority.
+Many people do not realize that you can invalidate your roof insurance policy should you decide to repair a roof yourself.
+After storms, getting a residential roofer to inspect your roof and the damage should be your top priority.
 A quality roofer should do this with no obligation.

 After that, they will provide you with a report.
 This can be submitted to your insurance company along with pictures of the damage.
-If this is approved, the roofing company can work with the insurance firm to fix or replace the roof on the property.
+If this is approved, the roofing contractors can work with the insurance company to fix or figure out a roof replacement cost on the property.
+Roof leak repair is essential to prevent long term damage.

 How Often Should I Get a Roof Inspection?

 This depends on the climate your property is in.
 If you have large storms frequently, make sure you get the roof inspected after each one.
-For temperate climates, you should get the roof inspected at least once a year.
+For temperate climates, you should get a comprehensive roof inspection at least once a year.

 Benefits of a Professional Roofing Service